 Fertilizing Garlic

-Once the leaves of the garlic stalks have died back, it's time to harvest.
+Once the leaves of the garlic stalks have died back to a certain point, it's time to harvest.

 Click here to learn about harvesting garlic